codewithhazzi/codewithhazzi/README.md

 <img src="https://i.pinimg.com/originals/42/b4/22/42b4229a9ec3145edaa895b2415dd720.gif" alt="Banner" width="100%" />

+## 📌 About Me (The Serious Version)

+As a web developer, I believe the best technology is the one that feels natural to the user.
+More than just writing code, I create digital solutions that solve real business problems.
+My primary focus is removing technical complexity to emphasize the essence of functionality and aesthetics.

 ## 📌 About Me (The Honest Version)

 Not a developer... just a guy building 📱 apps and 🌐 websites whose *professional* coding process is: